NRF League One

-The NRF League One is a New Zealand amateur football league.
+The NRF League One is a New Zealand association football league.
 The league is run by Northern Region Football, an amalgamation of the Auckland Football Federation and Northern Football Federation, and includes football clubs located in Northland and Auckland.
 It comprises half of the fifth tier of football in the northern North Island, alongside the WaiBOP League One.
-Up until 2022, the competition was known as NRF Championship.
+Up until 2022, the competition was known as the NRF Championship.

 The fixtures are played generally from April to September.
 The league winners are promoted to the NRFL Northern Conference.
-Until 2022 the second-place team entered a two-game playoff series with the champions of the WaiBOP Premiership (now WaiBOP League One), with the winner being promoted.

-Teams can be relegated from this division, however only one team representing each club can progress into this division and beyond.
+Until 2022, the second-placed team entered a two-game playoff series with the champions of the WaiBOP Premiership (now WaiBOP League One).
+Teams can be relegated from this division, however only one can progress into this division and beyond.
 If teams do not meet the criteria to gain promotion to the NRF Championship, no teams are relegated from this division.
 The current champions of the 2025 season are Te Atatu, who as a result were promoted to the 2026 NRFL Northern Conference.